 If you're shopping for a $500+ graphics card, we can only assume you're after the fastest card available.
-As of writing, that's Nvidia's $700 GTX 780 Ti and we wouldn't fault you for buying one, or three for that matter if you have a particularly high-resolution monitor setup, such as triple 2560x1600 displays or if you plan to go 4K in the near future.
+As of writing, that's Nvidia's $650 to $700 GTX 780 Ti and we wouldn't fault you for buying one, or three for that matter if you have a particularly high-resolution monitor setup, such as triple 2560x1600 displays or if you plan to go 4K in the near future.
 When dealing with a single 2560x1600, the GTX 780 Ti has no trouble running modern games at solid frame rates, but nor does the $400 Radeon R9 290 (our Enthusiast's PC pick) and it's a much better value than Nvidia's top-tier offerings if you know it'll suit your needs, even if that means playing Battlefield 4 at more than 60fps on ultra.

-Although the Xonar Essence STX is arguably the best enthusiast sound car available, we should note that it isn't a perfect match for 5.1 speaker systems and it's probably overkill unless you're sure you need it, in which case the Xonar DX would probably serve you equally well for half the price.
+Although the Xonar Essence STX is arguably the best enthusiast sound card available, we should note that it isn't a perfect match for 5.1 speaker systems and it's probably overkill unless you're sure you need it, in which case the Xonar DX would probably serve you equally well for half the price.

 This wouldn't be much of a Luxury computer without a Blu-ray burner, and at under $100 the LG drive we've chosen is among the most affordable you'll find.

-Other worthwhile aggressive or unique looking chassis include the Lian Li D8000 (full HPTX double tower), the In Win D-Frame Limited Edition or Cooler Master's own Silencio 650, while a sleeker and more subtle enclosure can be had with Corsair's Obsidian 800D.
+Other worthwhile aggressive or unique looking chassis include the Lian Li D8000 (full HPTX double tower), the In Win D-Frame Limited Edition or Cooler Master's Silencio 650, while a sleeker and more subtle enclosure can be had with Corsair's Obsidian 800D.
 Meanwhile, if money is no object, the Thermaltake Level 10 remains among the most unique (and expensive) PC cases available.
 Folks aiming for a small footprint might want to consider the barebones Asrock M8 Mini-ITX gaming PC, which we found to be a fantastic small-form-factor platform, albeit a poor value, though that ought to be less of a concern with your budget.

 There aren't as many 5.1 computer speaker systems as there used to be.
-We were big fans of Logitech's Z-5500 but it has been phased out by the company's new Z906, which appear to be nearly as popular, though audiophiles may be more interested in refined 2.1 systems like Bowers & Wilkins' MM-1 or Audioengine's 5+ speakers.
+We were big fans of Logitech's Z-5500 but it has been phased out by the company's new Z906, which appear to be nearly as popular, though audiophiles may be more interested in refined 2-speaker systems like Bowers & Wilkins' MM-1 or Audioengine's 5+ speakers.

 Mouse & Keyboard

 At the TechSpot office we are fans of a number of devices which we end up renewing over and over including the Razer Deathadder, Microsoft Natural Ergonomic 4000 and Das Keyboard.
-If you're looking for a mechanical keyboard, the Das is far from your only option: Filco, Leopold, Deck, XArmor, Razer, Corsair and SteelSeries offer respected options, while WASD Keyboards provides customizable mechanical packages.
+If you're looking for a mechanical keyboard, the Das is far from your only option: Filco, Leopold, Razer, Corsair and SteelSeries offer respected options, while WASD Keyboards provides customizable mechanical packages.
 Be sure to read up on the difference between each key switch before making a purchase.
 Geekhack.org offers a fantastic resource on the subject if you're interested.